-- Put on a new dry dressing with gauze and tape. - Call us at the number on the last page of this handout.
+- Put on a new dry dressing with gauze and tape. - Call us at the number on the last page.

 If your catheter leaks, gets cut, or breaks:

 - Clamp the catheter close to where it enters your skin. - Call your primary care doctor right away. - Never take the blue Claves (caps) off your catheter.